dorukayhan/gestalt-grimoire/README.md

 ### Arbitrary code execution

 You can put code in conf/commands.mjs to be executed via commands.
-If this makes your inner infosec whiz scream in horror, good.
-If not, **remember to not put anything in them that you don't FULLY understand!**
+This is akin to pressing F12 in your browser and typing stuff into the console, so **do NOT put anything in it that you don't FULLY understand!**

 (hint: if it touches conf/tokens.json _at all_ or calls any `chat` method other than `say()` and `action()`, it's malware; only grimoire.mjs should be doing those)